Run commands easily with kwt part 2: defining menus, actions, and params with YAML

 Kwt ingests menus to and reads menus from $HOME/.kwt/menus/

 .
-It tries to load every file in this directory as a menu YAML.
-If a file fails to load, it is ignored with no warnings (should probably add some), which unfortunately happens when menus have bad syntax.
-Environment variable KUT_HOME
+It attempts to load every file in this directory as a menu YAML.
+Files that fail to load are ignored without warnings (which should probably be added in the future).
+This can happen when menus have syntax errors.
+The environment variable KUT_HOME

 can be used to override the directory path to $KUT_HOME/menus